bitwes/Gut/documentation/docs/class_ref/class_guthookscript.rst

 |void| **abort**\ (\ ) :ref:`🔗<class_GutHookScript_method_abort>`

-Usable by pre-run script to cause the run to end AFTER the run() method finishes.  post-run script will not be ran.
+Usable by pre-run script to cause the run to end AFTER the run() method finishes.
+GUT will quit and post-run script will not be ran.

 .. rst-class:: classref-item-separator